 The Basis for Local Advocacy

 The League of Women Voters of Los Alamos endorses the concept of a sustainable society as a preamble for all of its current and new positions.
-A sustainable society may be defined as one in which social and economic justice prevail and that preserves and respects its interdependence with the natural world.
-It is one that satisfies its own needs without jeopardizing the prospects of future generations.
-It is a society that protects nature.
-Communities everywhere would be healthy, safe, caring, and productive places where individuals could be assured of enough pure water, clean air, fertile soil, and sufficient sources of renewable energy to provide for their physical needs.
-Scarce resources would be equitably distributed so that conflicts over them would be minimized.
-Each individual would live in dignity with a livable wage.
-And civil discourse would show that individuals respect one another.
+We define a sustainable society as one that satisfies its own needs without jeopardizing the prospects of future generations.
+We aspire to make our society more sustainable by preserving and respecting its interdependence with the natural world.
+A sustainable society protects nature.
+Our society should offer all individuals a clean environment including pure water, unpolluted air, and sufficient sources of renewable energy to provide for their physical needs.
+Our society should distribute scarce resources equitably so that conflicts over them are minimized.
+Every working person should be paid a living wage. individuals respect one another.

 The League of Women Voters of Los Alamos (LWVLA) believes that the goal of our county should be to use no more water than can be produced from our aquifer without depleting it.
 In order to achieve this goal, decisions about growth must consider water use.
 Even with the current population in Los Alamos, conservation is essential.